sanjay-azad/en/index.md

 -->

+### Hello,

-Hello, this is *Sanjay Azad* - a 28 years old having expertise in machine learning, quantitative analytics and signal processing.
+This is *Sanjay Azad* - a 28 years old having expertise in machine learning, quantitative analytics and signal processing.
-I have completed post-graduation (B.Tech + M.Tech) from [IIT Bombay] from the [Department of Electrical Engineeering] with specialization in Communication and Signal processing.
+I have completed post-graduation (B.Tech + M.Tech) from [IIT Bombay] in 2016, from the [Department of Electrical Engineeering] with specialization in Communication and Signal processing.

 On technical side, I got exposure to [MATLAB] for computational processing, and [Python] for data science.
-I now have 6+ years of experience in quantitative analytics, data science and application development.
+I now have 6+ years of professional experience in quantitative analytics, data science and application development.

 I am passionate about nature, so have developed gardening as a hobby.
 Except that I am vocal for sustainable development in the sense that resources have to be used skillfully.